 As your marketplace grows, you create a “trainer hero” program to celebrate trainers with the most bookings and best reviews.
 You offer them fee discounts and throw exclusive parties only for them.

-In this final chapter of the Marketplace Academy guide, you have learned why it is beneficial to turn your marketplace into a community.
+In this final chapter of the Practical guide for building an online marketplace business, you have learned why it is beneficial to turn your marketplace into a community.
 Engaged community members buy more, trust each other more, help you grow by spreading the word, and provide valuable feedback that helps you improve your offering.

 Community-building strategies include tapping into existing communities, getting to know your early members, allowing people to communicate with each other, facilitating conversations, highlighting the stories of your users, celebrating power users, curating the community, creating street teams, and participating in and organizing local events.

-We have now come to the end of our practical guide for building an online marketplace business.
+We have now come to the end of our Practical guide.
 If you have not yet read the previous chapters, I encourage you to check them out.
 Reading them will equip you with the knowledge of how to create a successful online marketplace.
-However, we have only scratched the surface of many topics, and will be going into deeper details in upcoming Marketplace Academy articles.
+However, we have only scratched the surface of many topics and go into deeper details in many more Marketplace Academy articles.
 Be sure to subscribe to the mailing list to be notified of new articles.

 If you are still thinking about whether or not to start your own marketplace business, now is a great time to do it!
 Using Sharetribe, you can have your marketplace running in minutes.
 You can use this guide at each step to help you along the way.

-I wish you the best of luck building your marketplace business!
+I wish you the best of luck in building your marketplace business!